Clevinger tosses 2-hitter, Indians blank O's - Article - TSN

 UP NEXT

-Indians: Defending AL Cy Young Award winner Corey Kluber (2-1, 1.52 ERA) seeks to win his third straight start Sunday.
+Indians: Kluber (2-1, 1.52 ERA) seeks to win his third straight start Sunday.
 In his last appearance against Baltimore, Kluber tossed a three-hit shutout last June.

 Orioles: Andrew Cashner (1-2, 3.00) makes his fourth start with Baltimore.
 He's 0-2 with a 9.90 ERA in two career starts vs. Cleveland.